opensource-force/osf-blog/content/posts/you_are_not_a_number/part_6/index.md

 [oh-the-forties-were-a-looong-time-ago]: https://www.nationalgeographic.com/history/article/141207-world-war-advertising-consumption-anniversary-people-photography-culture
 [flatiron]: https://en.wikipedia.org/wiki/Flat_Iron_Building_(Chicago)

-[^8]: "So banks don't hold a lot of cash, because cash is better used in investments.
+[^8]: So banks don't hold a lot of cash, because cash is better used in investments.
 So to handle their day-to-day operation they borrow money for really short terms (like for a day) from money market funds.
 They pay this back with a small amount of interest, and that gets paid to the investors in the money market.
-When Lehman Brothers collapsed, the debt it owed to the money market represented money that was effectively gone."
+When Lehman Brothers collapsed, the debt it owed to the money market represented money that was effectively gone.